Techtonica/curriculum/workplace/Living in Open Workspaces.md

 ## Check for Understanding

 Note your reflections about this lesson.
+Spend 5 minutes discussing with a small group:
-What, if any, of the concepts presented were new to you?
-Is there anything you disagree with?
+- What, if any, of the concepts presented were new to you?

-Spend 5 minutes discussing with a small group.
+- Is there anything you disagree with?

 ## Supplemental Materials